 Now let’s say you’re innovating as well as marketing your product/service.
 Thus, following what once quoted by Peter Drucker.

 There are only two things in business that make money – Innovation and Marketing.
 Everything else is a cost. – Peter Drucker

-Peter is right, but to an extent.
-Peter’s recipe of success has only two ingredients.
+Peter is right but to an extent.
+Peter’s recipe for success has only two ingredients.
 He forgot that innovation without protection is philanthropy.
 Protection is vital to get maximum return on the investment made on innovation and marketing (more on it later).

-So here recipe of success gets completed that has, among other things, innovation, marketing and yes protection as ingredients.
+So here the recipe for success gets completed that has, among other things, innovation, marketing and yes protection as ingredients.
 So that you remember it, I coined a term: InnoTecTing.

 And when you add InnoTecTing into the recipe, the success of your organization soars to a whole new level.
 Now that you understand how InnoTecTing can help, it’s time to dive deeper to explore the concept.

 Necessity is the mother of invention, but innovation is the offspring of vulnerability.
 Finding flaws in the system and coming up with inventions to rectify those flaws are what innovations truly are.
 Every invention that is an improvement over the prior subject matter or a totally new invention in a relatively unknown field falls under the category of innovation.